Research

 Working Papers

-Abstract We re-examine the “buyer power” defense to horizontal mergers using models of imperfect competition in which input prices are set before goods prices.
-We derive a measure of unilateral incentives to adjust input prices after a downstream merger, Input Pricing Pressure, and we use it to show that mergers often incentivize higher input prices.
-Consumer surplus-maximizing antitrust policy is often too lax when input prices are assumed fixed, and it should be biased against buyer power claims.
+Abstract We study the implications of endogenous input prices for horizontal merger policy when input prices are set before goods prices.
+Generalizing the first-order approach of Farrell and Shapiro (2010) and Jaffe and Weyl (2013), we derive a measure of unilateral incentives to adjust input prices after a downstream merger, Input Pricing Pressure.
+We use this measure to show that mergers often incentivize higher input prices, and that these incentives hinge on changes in downstream pass-through rates and marginal cost efficiencies generated by the merger.
+By implication, consumer surplus-maximizing antitrust policy may be too lax when input prices are assumed fixed, and it should be biased against claims that input prices will fall after a downstream merger.
 In an empirical application to local retail beer markets, endogenizing input prices substantially raises the consumer harm from mergers of retailers.

 2. Market Power Spillovers Across Airline Routes (with Roi Orzach), Jan 2023 [Paper]